SafiUllahAshfaq/interviews-learning/open-questions.md

 - What is mono repo arhitecture?
 - What are actions in GitHub?
 What is the equivalent of GitHub actions in GitLab?

+# Databases
+---
+### General

+- What is indexing?
+How indexing works?
+- When should indexing be engaged?
+- What's the best possible usecases for indexing?
+- What are disadvantages/drawbacks of indexing?
+- Clustered vs Non-Clustered index?
+- What is atomicity?
+- What is normalization?

 ## MongoDB

 - References ko kaisy manage krty hain MongoDb mn?